Treatment for allergic rhinitis depends on your symptoms and how they affect your life.

 Self-help

-You can treat the symptoms of mild allergic rhinitis with over-the-counter medicines.
-These include long-acting non-sedating antihistamines.
+You can treat the symptoms of mild allergic rhinitis with medicines you can get without a prescription.
+These include long-acting, non-drowsy antihistamines.

-If possible, try to reduce exposure to the allergen that triggers the condition.
+If possible, try to reduce exposure to the allergen that triggers your symptoms.

 Cleaning your nasal passages

-You can buy sachets for rinsing your nose at a pharmacy.
+You can buy sprays or sachets for rinsing your nose at a pharmacy.

 Small syringes or pots that often look like small horns or teapots are also available.
 They help flush the solution around the inside of your nose.